Mark Versfeld

 Mark Andreas Cornelis Versfeld (born June 13, 1976) is a Canadian former competitive swimmer and backstroke specialist.
 At the 2000 Summer Olympics, he finished in 26th position in the 100 m backstroke.
 He won the same event and the 200 m backstroke two years earlier, at the 1998 Commonwealth Games.
 At the 1998 Aquatic World Championships he won a silver in the 100-metre backstroke, and bronze in the 200-metre backstroke, breaking a Commonwealth record in the process.
 He was named Canadian Male Aquatic Athlete of the Year in 1998.

 Biography

 Two years after his birth, his family moved to Fort McMurray where he started swimming in a club at age 8.
 In 1981 his family relocated to Edmonton, and three years later to Calgary.
 After the departure of his Calgary coach Deryk Snelling, Versfeld moved to Vancouver, where he trained under Tom Johnson with the University of British Columbia.
 After mixed studies in the sciences, psychology and political science, he majored in Economics at the University of British Columbia.

 In 2002 he retired from active swimming and in 2004 moved to Perth, Western Australia, where he took up surfing and swim coaching.
-He was part of the winning team in the Rottnest 21-kilometre open-water relay swim in 2006, along with Australian Olympians Bill Kirby, Todd Pearson and Duncan Armstrong.
+He was part of the winning team in the Rottnest Island 21-kilometre open-water relay swim in 2006, along with Australian Olympians Bill Kirby, Todd Pearson and Duncan Armstrong.